 - 1 Tbsp galangal powder

 - 1 inch ginger peeled

 - Heat the oil in a large dutch oven or pot and fry the paste to bring out the flavor.
 Do not allow it to brown.
-Add lemon grass, lime leaves and bay leaves, coconut milk.
-Mix well to coat in the sauce
+Add lemongrass, lime leaves, and bay leaves.
+Add chicken pieces, chicken broth, and seasonings

 - Bring to a gentle simmer.
 Cover the pot and let it simmer for about 30-40 minutes until the chicken is tender.
 Stir the mixture occasionally during cooking.
 Add hard-boiled eggs.
 Stir in coconut milk.
 Do not let it comes to a boil, just let it gently simmer for another 5 minutes.
 Adjust seasonings to suit your taste.
 Remove from the heat

 - Sprinkle with bawang goreng and serve immediately